RokitSalad/Examples.Ansible.BootStrappingRoles/README.md

 ```
 and gives this role the name 'local.nginx'.
 When you run this play, you'll see the role appear in the Ansible\roles folder, because the [Vagrantfile](Vagrantfile) has shared that folder with the virtual machine.

-The [requirements.yml](playbook/requirements.yml) only pulls down the roles, it doesn't execute them.
+The ansible-galaxy command only pulls down the roles, it doesn't execute them.
 Although if any roles are dependent on other roles, it will pull them down as well.

 > *It's possible to reference roles from your own git repositories, whether they're public or private.
 Simply follow the syntax [here](https://galaxy.ansible.com/docs/using/installing.html#installing-multiple-roles-from-a-file).*